fccm2/ocaml-shmups/README.txt

-These are three simple abstract shmup games.
+These are four simple abstract shmup games.

 You can play with the keyboard or with a joystick.
 With the keyboard shoot with Z.